Cais/opus-primus/readme.txt

 Most WordPress functions included with the theme will have their own filter, otherwise it would be recommended to extend the class and overload the theme function you are trying to modify.

-Q: Are Child-Themes supported and can they have their own LESS stylesheet?
-Simply put, yes.
-Opus Primus supports WordPress Child-Themes like any other well made theme.
-A very simple Child-Theme template is available upon request if you need help getting started.
-Please email in.opus.primus@gmail.com for more info.

 Q: How does Opus Primus automatically handle multiple column layouts?
 Through some CSS trickery and code logic Opus Primus will display by default